Auto sector adds spark to Japan's electronic components industry

 Murata has acquired several companies to bolster its position in autos, including Finnish microelectro-mechanical sensor maker VTI Technologies, bought in 2012 for 20 billion yen ($200 million).
 The sensors, which detect a car’s movements, are used in stability control systems to prevent skidding that can cause accidents.

-Hybrid and electric vehicles such as Tesla Motors Inc’s all-electric Model S have multiplied the opportunities for electronics manufacturers, especially battery makers Panasonic Corp and Hitachi Ltd.
+Hybrid and electric vehicles such as Tesla Motors Inc’s (TSLA.O) all-electric Model S have multiplied the opportunities for electronics manufacturers, especially battery makers Panasonic Corp (6752.T) and Hitachi Ltd (6501.T).

 Batteries, motors, car navigation systems and other electronics account for 50 percent of the value of an electric-powered vehicle compared with 20 percent for a gasoline-powered car, according to estimates from the Ministry of Economy, Trade and Industry.